gx9702/UA-TypeRepository/Core/Part4/DataTypes/ExpandedNodeId/readme.md

 <!-- datatype -->
 ## ExpandedNodeId
+Describes a value that is an absolute identifier for a node.
 <!-- end of description -->
 The fields of the ExpandedNodeId DataType are defined in the following table: